Everyone has a story.

 May 1st, 2019 | Season 2 | 1 hr 28 mins

-abuse, agency, assault, consent, conversation-cafe, denim-day, hope-for-the-day, live, sexual-assault, sip-of-hope, suicide
+abuse, agency, assault, consent, conversations-cafe, denim-day, hope-for-the-day, live, sexual-assault, sip-of-hope, suicide

 This was a very special Conversations Cafe event dedicated to Abuse, Consent, & Agency - in honor of April being Sexual Assault Awareness Month.